jmcvetta/golang-for-python-programmers/source/intro.rst

    greater load with 2 workers than with 30 Ruby workers.

 TinkerCAD
-   The backend of cloud-based CAD application TinkerCAD_ is written entirely in Go.
+   Cloud-based CAD application TinkerCAD_ is written in Go.

 Drone.io
-   Continuous integration service Drone.io_ is written entirely in Go.
+   Continuous integration service Drone.io_ is written in Go.

 Background Assumptions